tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 header-img: "img/jekyll2.jpg"
 ---

 For a seemingly straightforward JPA annotation, `@OneToOne` relationships can be mapped in a surprising number of ways.
 I want to explore some<sup>[[1]](#notes)</sup> variants of these mappings using a simple Customer–Profile relationship existing in a simple Parent-Child setup.

 [Customer ──1:1── Profile diagram]

-## Decisions in JPA @OneToOne relationship design
+## Design space

-The @OneToOne annotation hides several structural decisions.
+The @OneToOne annotation hides several structural decisions:

-Assuming a simple Parent/Child relationship the most important questions are:

 - where the foreign key should live
 - whether navigation should be bidirectional
 - whether the child should share the parent’s identity

-These decisions can be expressed in the following 6 variants:
+These combine into 6 distinct variants:

                      Direction
                ┌───────────────┬───────────────┐